sutrolabs/permifrost/README.md

 Objects like warehouses and integrations that only have one permifrost permission type just needs to be specified in the role (see below).

+Objects can have a `meta` dictionary which may contain information that is not relevant for Permifrost's execution and are ignored by Permifrost itself.

 A specification file has the following structure:

 ```bash